 What is EXCEL REPT FUNCTION

 The Excel REPT Function is listed under Microsoft Excel's Text Functions category.
-It returns a text value a number of times.
+It returns a text value several times.
 In simple words, with REPT function you can specify a text, and a number to repeat that text and in the result, REPT will repeat that text.

 How to use it

 To learn how to use the REPT function in Excel, you need to understand its syntax and arguments:

 - value1: A cell reference, an array or a number that is directly entered into the function.